 How are the scores calculated?

-The overall score for a business is calculated by subtracting the % of detractors from the % of promoters.
+The overall score for a business is calculated by subtracting the percentage of detractors from the percentage of promoters.

 How we use the NPS score

 In short, we find it the best way to get useful feedback without taking up a large amount of your time.
-It takes 2 seconds to to leave a score and you can spend as much or as little time as you like on additional comments.
+It takes two seconds to leave a score and you can spend as much or as little time as you like on additional comments.

 But how often the NPS survey should be completed?
 At what stage of the relationship should it be sent?
 There are different schools of thought.